oroinc/platform/src/Oro/Bundle/UserBundle/Resources/doc/api/user.md

 #### get_subresource

-Retrieve the records of the roles that are assigned to a specific user.
+Retrieve records of the roles that are assigned to a specific user.

 #### get_relationship